Five Questions to Ask A Financial Advisor

 Of course, you want a professional operating under a Fiduciary Standard, not a suitability standard.
 This is another “duh” scenario.
 Why would you possibly want advice that might be in the advisor’s best interest and not yours?

-Because of how it is asked.
-“Are you a fiduciary?”
-If the advisor manages investments for a fee, then they are a fiduciary for those managed assets.
+If the advisor manages investments for a fee then they are a fiduciary for those managed assets.
 So they can answer, “Yes, I am a fiduciary.”

 But, they may also sell financial products in the rest of their strategy that are merely suitable.
 Because they could and did answer, “Yes, I am a fiduciary,” you now believe that all their recommendations are in your best interest.
 But they may not be.

-B. What is your performance track record?
+B. What is your investment performance track record?

 There is no evidence for the persistence of performance.
 Find me an advisor who is bragging about their track record, and I’ll find 1,000 portfolios that outperformed it and 10,000 examples of money managers who were outperforming and then proceeded to underperform.